dlccyes/CollegeNotes/OtherNotes/Software Development/AWS.md

 Write your [Flask](Flask) app.
 Note that the main file need to be `application.py` and the Flask object neet to be named as `application`.

 Initialize EB CLI repo.

 ```
 eb init -p python-3.7 <project_name>
 ```

-Will generate `.elasticbeanstalk` under your project root.
+This will generate `.elasticbeanstalk` under your project root.

-Create environment for flask, including ECS instance, S3 bucket and others.
+Next, create environment for your project, including EC2 instance, S3 bucket and others.
 Will take a couple of minutes.

 With CLI (you can also use Elastic Beanstalk console to set up domain name and other things interactively)